symfony/symfony-docs/reference/constraints/When.rst

 an empty array) the constraints defined in the ``constraints`` option won't be applied but the constraints defined in ``otherwise`` option (if provided) will be applied.

-**When using an expression**, you access to the following variables:
+**When using an expression**, you have access to the following variables:

 ``this``
     The object being validated (e.g. an instance of Discount).